ycrc/ycrc.github.io/docs/resources/intro_to_hpc_tutorial.md

 module load miniconda

 # Create a test environment with Conda that contains the default Python version
-conda create -yn tutorial_env python jupyter
+conda create -yn tutorial_env python notebook

 # Activate the new environment
 conda activate tutorial_env